hiver-py/MLOS/README.md

 - Bagging & Feature sampling
 - Random forest

+*Including a Shiny app for visualizing how the complexity parameter affects the complexity of a decision tree.*

 ## Module 5: Advanced Methods

 - Support Vector Machines
 - K-means clustering

+##